 Dawn is the Director of Development and Communications at Maybelle Center for Community, a nonprofit in Portland building community and connections for those living in social isolation.
-Though her parents never let their daughters have many pets, except for some hamsters, Dawn is looking to make up for it by getting a dog of her own soon with her husband.
-While looking to find the perfect addition to her family, she encountered first-hand the challenges one can face when looking to adopt an animal.
+While her and her husband were looking to find the perfect addition to their family, they encountered first-hand the challenges one can face when looking to adopt an animal.
+Eventually they found Otto, a miniature schnauzer, and are already talking about when they should get another dog.
 She is excited to use her skills and talents in ensuring hard-to-place animals find their forever homes.

 Julie Honse, Advisory Board Chair